Monitorr/Monitorr/README.md

 [![GitHub (pre-)release](https://img.shields.io/github/release/monitorr/monitorr/all.svg)](https://github.com/monitorr/monitorr/releases) [DEVELOP]

-**NOTICE** (15 MARCH 2018): This build is a release candidate for version 1.0.
-Monitorr 1.0 will be released ~18 March 2018.
-When this release is published, updating via the UI by clicking on “check for update” in the footer MAY FAIL.
+**NOTICE** (18 MARCH 2018): If you are updating to any version prior to 1.0 updating via the UI by clicking on “check for update” in the footer MAY FAIL.
+It is recommended to clone a new copy of this repo starting with version 1.0.
 Please See [WIKI](https://github.com/Monitorr/Monitorr/wiki/NOTICE:-Updating-Monitorr) for further explanation.

 ## Features: